 Born in a feudal landlord family in Hunan, Ting Ling grew to hate the evils of her own class.
 After the early death of her father, her mother, under the influence of the revolutionary ideas then stirring the country towards the close of the Manchu dynasty, broke with the feudal clan and fled with her daughter to the city.
-It was on such a background that Ting Ling, while still in her teens, came to a knowledge of Communism at the "Shanghai University" established by Chu Chiu-pai and other comther, When I Was at Hsia Village and Sunshine on the Sangkan River have been translated into several foreign languages.
+It was on such a background that Ting Ling. while still in her teens, came to a knowledge of Communism at the "Shanghai University" established by Chu Chiu-pai and other comrades.

+In 1927, Ting Ling began to write short stories and novels.
+Since then.
+Flood, Mother, When I Was at Hsia Village and Sunshine on the Sangkan River have been translated into several foreign languages.
 All her writings reflect the struggles against the reactionary regime; all are militant expressions of her revolutionary faith; but in the last mentioned alone we find in addition an approach to true proletarian realism.